The History of VR: From Concept to Consumer

 In 1935, American science fiction writer Stanley Weinbaum presented a fictional model for VR in his short story “Pygmalion’s Spectacles.”
 In the story, the main character wears a pair of goggles that transport him to a fictional world, stimulating all his senses.
 This story is considered one of the earliest conceptualizations of VR, predicting many future aims and achievements of the technology.

-The Beginings: 1950s – 1960s
+The Beginnings: 1950s – 1960s

 The concept of virtual reality dates back to the mid-20th century.
 One of the earliest and most notable precursors to modern VR was Morton Heilig’s Sensorama in the 1950s.
 Heilig, a cinematographer, invented a multi-sensory simulator that provided an immersive experience by combining 3D visuals, sound, vibration, and even smell.
 Although it never gained commercial success, the Sensorama laid the groundwork for future VR innovations.